India's missing daughters

 The startling imbalance between male and female birth rates has been acknowledged in India for some time, with the use of ultrasound technology (used to alert parents as to whether a fetus is male or female) being implicated as a primary cause.
 IDRC is involved in this issue not only through its support for Dr Jha’s work, but also through the collaboration of IDRC’s Women’s Rights and Citizenship program with ActionAid India, an Indian nongovernmental organization.
 Working in five states, researchers are attempting to understand the formal and informal social, cultural, economic, and political processes that motivate the bias against having female children.
 This work also includes the participation of leading universities and women’s organizations.

 The adverse female sex ratio is also an ongoing concern for the Indian government.
 In 1994, India made it illegal to abort a fetus based on sex.
-Doctors who communicate to parents that a fetus is female so as to enable them to terminate the pregnancy are subject to fines, imprisonment, and suspension of their medical licences.
+Doctors who communicate to parents that a fetus is female so as to enable them to terminate the pregnancy are subject to fines, imprisonment, and suspension of their medical licenses.

 The new study, however, indicates that these laws are being circumvented or not enforced.
 The research team, headed by Dr Jha and co-principal investigator Dr Rajesh Kumar, a professor at the Post-Graduate Institute of Medical Education and Research in Chandigarh, India, examined data from India’s Special Fertility and Mortality Survey that studied births occurring during 1997.
 The team’s analysis of data from the massive study (involving 1.1 million Indian households) indicated that, three years after the use of ultrasound for sex selection was outlawed, India nonetheless experienced a shortfall of half a million female births.
 This revelation attracted the attention of news media around the world.